Lionardo/aldryn-stripe-shop/README.rst

 ###########################

-Aldryn-stripe-shop is an addon that let's you build a small webshop with stripe as payment system.
-This is a very simple addon that gives you the possibility to add :
+Aldryn-stripe-shop is an addon that lets you build a small webshop with stripe as payment system.
+This is a very simple addon that gives you the possibility to add:

 * title